ocni-dtu/livestock-blog/content/posts/install_livestock3d.md

-# Install Livestock3D
+Date: 30-04-2018
+Modified: 30-04-2018
+Status: published
+Authors: Christian Kongsgaard
+Tags: python, livestock, install, grasshopper, first component, tutorial
+Title: Install Livestock for Component Tutorials
+Summary: Guide to install the Livestock Package for the component tutorials.

-If you already followed the instructions on the [Install](install.md) page.
+If you already followed the instructions on the [Install]({filename}/posts/install.md) page.
 You can skip the top part of this page and go directly to Download and Install Livestock3D in the bottom.
 Following these tutorials should not conflict with the original installation of Livestock.